|Rambutan and Chiku Fruit Tree.|

 We had sugar cane in the backyard and the little bracket included both the green variety and the thicker purple canes.
 The cutting of the canes was an occasion to celebrate and the whole family would gather as a couple of fat, juicy stems were chopped down and stripped of their barks and leaves.

 We'd each get a generous stick and the chewing kept us quiet for a bit, eyes slowly glazing as we hit the sugar high.
 By the time we finished, our jaws would be tired and we would all need a bath to clean up the sticky drips.

-There was a huge chiku tree tucked to one of the two wells near the fence separating us and our neighbour.
-This chiku tree gave us delicious fruits in certain season and was sometimes the cause of dispute between my uncle and the neighbour.
+There was a huge chiku tree tucked to one of the two wells near the fence separating us and our neighbor.
+This chiku tree gave us delicious fruits in certain seasons and was sometimes the cause of dispute between my uncle and the neighbour.

-The delicious chiku fruits are round and brown with milk-coloured inside and shiny black seeds.
-My mother used to pluck the half-ripe fruits in her attempts to pre-empt and avoid quarrels with the neighbour.
-She would wrap them in the newspaper and placed in the bin of rice to ripen.
+The delicious chiku fruits are round and brown with milk-colored inside and shiny black seeds.
+My mother used to pluck the half-ripe fruits in her attempts to prevent and avoid quarrels with the neighbor.
+She would wrap them in the newspaper and placed them in the bin of rice to ripen.

 The only fruit tree my grandmother refused to plant is the king of fruit...Durian Tree.
 Naively, I questioned her and she replied: "Son, the falling spiked durian could kill you"

 Hope the dead at Mandai will jump out from his grave and save the taxi industry. ��